What to expect during ovarian cancer treatment

 Dealing with these symptoms may take a little trial and error: If mint or ginger tea settles your stomach, keep some on hand.
 Gargling with salt water may help with mouth sores.
 You can also ask your doctor to prescribe a bottle of “magic mouthwash,” which is basically a mixture of viscous lidocaine, Maalox, and Benadryl.
 And if possible, clear time in your schedule during treatment for plenty of rest.

 For numbness and tingling in your hands and feet, there’s no one-size-fits-all way to ease that side effect.
 Warm clothes (such as socks and gloves) may help.
-If you get rashes, mild soaps, moisturizers, and lotions can lessen symptoms.
-Ask your doctor for recommendations.
+If you get rashes, mild soaps, moisturizers, and lotions can reduce symptoms — ask your doctor for recommendations.

 One nearly universal side effect of chemotherapy for ovarian cancer is hair loss.
-For many women, this can be the most difficult one to deal with.
+And for many women, this can feel like the most difficult one to deal with.
 The social workers at your hospital and the resources at the American Cancer Society are two good places to start if you need some advice on getting through this part.
 Dr. Schilder recommends having a plan in place by the beginning of your second treatment cycle.

 “There’s a lot of information out there, and everybody makes their own choices.
 I would say most women do more than one thing, whether it’s a turban, wig, or cap, depending on the day,” says Dr. Schilder.

 If you’re in a support group, reaching out to women who are further along in treatment or recovery can also be incredibly helpful.